 Plans to repair 38th Street, from Emerson Avenue to Arlington Avenue, include the removal of old pavement through milling, base repairs, drainage improvements, and resurfacing.
 This project received funding from the Community Crossings Grant which covered 50% of the cost, and the additional cost will come from local funding.

-38TH STREET, KEYSTONE AVENUE TO SHERMAN DRIVE RESURFACING
+38TH STREET, TACOMA AVENUE TO SHERMAN DRIVE RESURFACING

 In the spring of 2017, the Metropolitan Planning Organization (MPO), awarded funding to DPW to improve the safety of the Mann Road/Southport Road intersection in 2022.
 Both road realignment and traffic signal improvements will be looked at during design.
 DPW plans to begin design for this project next year.

 Fox Hill and Grandview Bridge over Crooked Creek

 The project consists of the rehabilitation of the Fox Hill and the Grandview Drive bridges over Crooked Creek in Marion County.
 This entails the removal of the existing structures and their replacement.

 DPW will rehabilitate the bridge located between Eagledale Drive and Merchants Drive.
 During construction there will be single lane restrictions for both directions of traffic.